apetranov/apetranov/README.md

 I’m currently learning the React, TypeScript and Tailwind CSS stack.

-I have a passion for building slick and modern user experiences!
+I have a passion for building slick, modern and engaging user experiences.

 ## A bit about me